ochamilo-hub/ochamilo-hub.github.io/_posts/2025-08-01-applied-data-science-project.md

 ## Work Accomplished

-By understanding the factors that influence product ratings, Sephora can work with their brand partner to:
+By understanding the factors that influence product ratings, Sephora can work with their brand partner to proactively address low-performing products to enhance overall customer experience.

-Offer more personalized product recommendations.
-Improve product development and marketing strategies.
-Proactively address low-performing products to enhance overall customer experience.

 ### Data Preparation